Eastleigh F.C.: Conference South (2005–2014)

+Chart of Eastleigh's yearly table positions since promotion to the Conference South.

 Eastleigh's first game in the Conference South was a 1–0 defeat to Hayes.
 Eastleigh finished their first season in the Conference South in a creditable eighth place.
 They narrowly missed out on a play-off place in the 2007–08 season coming sixth after a final day defeat at Thurrock (4–1).
 In 2008–09, they finished third, but lost to Hayes & Yeading United in the play-off semi-finals despite holding a 4–0 advantage at one stage during the first leg.
 In the 2009–10 season, Eastleigh reached the first round of the FA Cup for the first time narrowly losing to Barrow (2–1).

 The ownership of the club changed in late 2011.
 On 26 November 2011, following a meeting of the board, it was announced that an offer from Bridle Insurance Limited for the majority shareholding of the club had been recommended for acceptance by the current shareholders.
 Bridle Insurance were then the primary sponsors of Oxford United.
 Chief executive Stewart Donald and chief operations officer Neil Fox would both come on to the Eastleigh board as directors, with Paul Murray remaining as chairman.

 The takeover by Bridle Insurance was eventually confirmed when the club announced the company had acquired the club's shares on 1 February 2012.
 On 23 March 2012, chairman Paul Murray stood down from his post.
 Murray had formally stood down as chairman when the club was sold to Bridle Insurance, but had remained at the club in a non-executive chairman role.
 Mick Geddes was later appointed as his successor.